cheffycoder/GarbageMan/README.md

 * [x] Add function to Initialize all objects as unvisited.
 * [x] Add function to find next root object.
 * [x] Add function to explore all the object reachable from current root object.
+* [x] Add function to explore the reachable objects from a root node.
+* [ ] Add function to Report leaked objects.